Docs

 • SearchParams fields accept either exact values or predicate functions.

-• toHaveSuccessfulTx() forces success = true and defaults exitCode = 0 unless you override it explicitly.
+• toHaveSuccessfulTx() forces success = true and defaults exitCode = 0 unless overridden explicitly.

 • toHaveFailedTx() requires a non-zero exitCode.